Assassin-1234/Assassin-1234/README.md

 # Hello World!

-I'm a 18yrs old student.
-I like to contribute to open sourced projects and make fun stuff, I specialize in automation and backend with nodejs and databases.
-DM me on Discord @ AssassiN#0001 to hire/collaborate on stuff together!
+I'm a 20yrs old student.
+CEO and Cofounder @ Audexis private limited.
+I like to contribute to open sourced projects and make fun stuff, I specialize in automation and backend with nodejs and databases alongside AI and machine learning.
+DM me on Discord @nearprotocol to hire/collaborate on stuff together!

 ## languages I know:
        🍎 javascript